bharathiIT90/Deployment-drop-your-projects/README.md

 6. Direct links provided to share with various social networking sites.

 Future Enhancements:

-1.Enhancing the present application that helps the users to deploy, stream and download projects.
+1. Enhancing the present application that helps the users to deploy, stream and download projects.
-2.Allowing the user to maintain a secure account for their memberhsip.
+2. Allowing the user to maintain a secure account for their memberhsip.
-3.Include a chat room for each project team to discuss about their progress.
+3. Include a chat room for each project team to discuss about their progress.

 Technogies Used:
 1. Python